RACV Logo

 Day 22: Santorini

 In the morning, embark on a hike along Santorini’s legendary caldera.
 The island you see today is what remains from a huge volcanic explosion that destroyed the early settlements and created a geographical caldera.
-The natural beauty of this caldera is what makes Santorini such a special place.
-Your walk will take you along the north-western rim of the caldera, passing steep cliff faces and amazing views along the way.
+Your walk will take you along the north-western rim of the caldera, passing steep cliff faces and sweeping views along the way.
 The walk ends in the town of Oia, built on a steep slope inside Santorini’s volcanic caldera.
-Famous not only for its scenery, Santorini’s microclimate and volcanic soil make it a top spot for wine production.
-Sip your way around the island with two special stops – the Symposium Cultural Centre, where you’ll learn about Greek wine and try it in traditional cups, and a family-run winery, where you’ll discover more about the history of wine production and taste the different varieties yourself.
+Later this afternoon, join a private, immersive experience at the Symposion Cultural Centre, where you’ll go on a guided tour of a historic winery which has been transformed into a cultural space, accompanied by an intimate musical journey led by a local artist.
+Through mythological storytelling, handcrafted instruments and a curated Greek wine tasting, you’ll gain insight into the deep connection between music, heritage and the human experience.
+End your evening with a visit to a local winery where you'll take part in a wine tasting with food pairings while looking out over the Santorini caldera as the sun sets.

 Day 23: Santorini